Text entry interface: Individual letter selection

 This is commonly used on electronic systems where text entry is not important.
 Examples include television channel naming and text entry in video game systems such as the Sony PSP.
-Usually directional input devices (arrow keys, joysticks) are used to highlight a letter or number, then an enter key used to select the letter.
+Usually directional input devices (arrow keys, joysticks) are used to highlight a letter or number, then the enter key is used to select the letter.

 Handwriting recognition

 Handwriting recognition (or HWR) is the ability of a computer to receive and interpret intelligible handwritten input from sources such as paper documents, photographs, touch-screens and other devices.
-It allows users to use a touch screen device much like a notepad on which they can write without the need for a keyboard, and the software finds the closest match in its symbol database to replace the handwritten letters with.
+It allows users to use a touch screen device much like a notepad on which they can write without the need for a keyboard, and the software finds the closest match in its symbol database to replace the handwritten letters.
 Handwriting recognition primarily uses either optical character recognition which uses an optical scanner to scan the words written by the user to determine the best suitable match, or by using a pen-based computer interface to track the movements of the tip of the pen as the user is writing.

 Light pen

 Photo of the Hypertext Editing System (HES) console in use at Brown University, circa October 1969.
 The photo shows HES on an IBM 2250 Mod 4 display station, including lightpen and programmed function keyboard, channel coupled to Brown's IBM 360 mainframe.

 A light pen is a computer input device used in conjunction with a computer's CRT display.
 It is used to select a displayed menu item.
-A light pen can also allow users draw on the screen with great positional accuracy.
+A light pen can also allow users to draw on the screen with great positional accuracy.
 It consists of a photocell and an optical system placed in a small tube.
-When the tip of a light pen is moved over the monitor screen and pen button is pressed, its photocell sensing element detects the screen location and sends the corresponding signal to the CPU.
+When the tip of a light pen is moved over the monitor screen and the pen button is pressed, its photocell sensing element detects the screen location and sends the corresponding signal to the CPU.
 The first light pen was created around 1952 as part of the Whirlwind project at MIT.
-Because the user was required to hold his/her arm in front of the screen for long periods of time, the light pen fell out of use as a general purpose input device.
+Because the user was required to hold his/her arm in front of the screen for long periods of time, the light pen fell out of use as a general-purpose input device.
 Nevertheless, modern touch screens on desktop computers require similar ergonomic behaviour from users.

 Touch screen

-A touchscreen (or touch screen) is a both input and output device and normally layered on an electronic visual display of an information processing system.
+A touchscreen (or touch screen) is both an input and an output device and normally layered on an electronic visual display of an information processing system.
 A user can give input or control the information processing system through simple or multi-touch gestures by touching the screen with a special stylus or one or more fingers.